macroing/OpenRC/distribution/org.macroing.gdt.openrc-0.1-beta/README.md

 * Shapes such as planes, spheres and triangles.
 * Lights such as point lights.
 * Textures such as solid- and decal textures.
-* Texture mapping such as spherical- and triangle texture mapping.
+* Texture mapping such as spherical- and planar triangle texture mapping.
 * A simple camera for walking around in the scene.
 * Simple materials.
 * Occluding shapes create shadows.
+* Simple collision detection.

 **Note** More supported shapes, lights, materials, textures and texture mapping algorithms may very well be added in the future.
 The simple camera may be updated to support walking- and looking around like in an FPS-game.